Magneosolutions/vibeflow/memory-bank/progress.md

 *   **Backend Deployment Preparation (Dockerfile):**
     *   Created `vibeflow-backend/Dockerfile` to containerize the backend application.
 (2025-06-15).
     *   Verified that the backend's port configuration in `src/config/index.ts` correctly uses `process.env.PORT || '3001'`, suitable for Cloud Run.
 (2025-06-15).
+*   **Backend Ready for User Deployment:** The `vibeflow-backend` is fully prepared for the user to build, push to a container registry, and deploy to Google Cloud Run.

 ### What's Left to Build (Phase 1 - MVP - Revised for Interactive Refinement & Learning)
-*   **Thoroughly Test Real Authentication:** (User confirmed auth works).
-*   **Deploy Backend to Cloud Run:**
-    *   Build and push the `vibeflow-backend` Docker image to a container registry (GCR or Artifact Registry).
+*   **User Action: Build and Push `vibeflow-backend` Docker Image:** User to build the Docker image and push it to Google Container Registry or Artifact Registry.
-    *   Deploy the image to a new Cloud Run service, configuring necessary environment variables (MongoDB URI, Gemini API Key).
+*   **User Action: Deploy Backend to Cloud Run:** User to deploy the image to a new Cloud Run service, configuring:
+    *   Environment variables: `MONGODB_URI_VIBEFLOW`, `GEMINI_API_KEY`.
+    *   Allow unauthenticated invocations.
+*   **User Action: Provide Public Backend URL:** User to share the public URL of the newly deployed backend service with Cline.
-    *   Update the deployed frontend's `VITE_API_BASE_URL` environment variable to point to the new public backend URL.
+*   **Cline Action: Update Deployed Frontend Configuration:** Once the backend URL is provided, Cline will guide the update of the `VITE_API_BASE_URL` environment variable in the *deployed frontend's* Cloud Run service.
 *   **Enable API Search in Backend:**
     *   Modify `vibeRoutes.ts` to search the `apis` collection (once populated) in addition to `datasets`.
     *   Update frontend to display suggested APIs.